2013 Malaysian Grand Prix: Practice

 During the first practice session, Kimi Räikkönen was restricted due to a kinetic energy recovery system battery change.

 In accordance with the 2013 regulations, three practice sessions were held: two 90-minute sessions on Friday, and another 60-minute session on Saturday.
 The first practice session was held in hot, humid weather; no driver set a competitive lap time for 34 minutes.
 Several drivers remained in the pit lane to wait for better track conditions to record their quickest times in a ten-minute period of successive laps, before running a heavy fuel load.
-Webber's first timed lap (1 minute, 37.588 seconds) was followed by 1 minute, 37.354 seconds from his teammate Vettel.
-Webber improved to a 1-minute, 36.395-second lap to go fastest.
+Webber's first timed lap (1:37.588) was followed by a 1:37.354 from his teammate Vettel.
+Webber improved to a 1:36.395 lap to go fastest.
 Räikkönen missed the first 55 minutes as Lotus replaced a kinetic energy recovery system (KERS) battery which failed due to a sensor problem, but was second-fastest.
 Vettel, Alonso, Nico Rosberg of Mercedes, Adrian Sutil of Force India, Massa, Paul di Resta, Hamilton and Lotus driver Romain Grosjean were second to tenth.
 Sutil damaged his front wing on a kerb, and Sauber's Esteban Gutiérrez spun at turn 14.

 The second session was also hot and humid; many teams used dry tyres early, due to rain clouds above the track.
 A heavy rain shower fell, preventing an improvement in lap times; some drivers drove on the wet track on the intermediate-compound tyres, to acclimatise themselves with the conditions if inclement weather returned later in the week.
-Räikkönen lapped fastest at 1 minute, 36.569 seconds, followed by Vettel, Massa and Alonso, Webber, Grosjean, Rosberg, Di Resta, Hamilton and Sutil.
+Räikkönen lapped fastest at 1:36.569, followed by Vettel, Massa and Alonso, Webber, Grosjean, Rosberg, Di Resta, Hamilton and Sutil.
 Some drivers went off the track during the session, due to wetness.
 Gutiérrez's in-car fire extinguisher activated after mounting the turn-12 kerb, and a subsequent exhaust-system fracture ended his session.

 In the final session (also in hot, humid weather), most drivers used hard-compound tyres to see how they would behave during the race, then switched to medium-compound tyres when track grip improved.
 Räikkönen set a benchmark in the first ten minutes, which Rosberg and Sutil bettered.
-Rosberg and his teammate, Hamilton, fought for the fastest lap time until Vettel used the medium-compound tyres to lead with a 1-minute, 36.435-second lap with three minutes to go.
+Rosberg and his teammate, Hamilton, fought for the fastest lap time until Vettel used the medium-compound tyres to lead with a 1:36.435 lap with three minutes to go.
 Hamilton, Sutil, Webber, Räikkönen, Di Resta, McLaren's Jenson Button, Massa, Rosberg and Alonso were the ten fastest drivers.
 Near the end of the session, Hamilton's right-front tyre tore a tread after locking the wheel and flat-spotting it to the canvas.
 Part of the tyre detached on the backstraight, and damaged Hamilton's front wing.